YZCU/PHTrack/README.md

  > * numpy 1.25.0

-:heart:For more comprehensive results, please review the upcoming manuscript.
+For more comprehensive results and codes, please review the upcoming manuscript.
 ## Contact
 If you have any questions or suggestions, feel free to contact me.
 Email: yuzeng_chen@whu.edu.cn